-- Cost of capital has been estimated by GO based on the application based on the MCA's Decision (MCA/D/12-1416, dated 20 November 2012) on the Weighted Average Cost of Capital ("WACC") of 9.65% for regulatory accounting periods ending on or after 31 December 2012. - In line with the 2016 MCA USO Decision, the rate is applied upon the average capital employed over the year, which has been calculated based on the mean of the assets' net book values as at beginning and end of 2017. - The approach adopted in the 2017 USO Model is consistent with the MCA Guidance on the accounting methodologies and treatments to be applied in the preparation of separated accounts for telecommunications sectors in Malta ("Guidance on Accounting Methodologies for Regulatory Accounting Purposes", dated March 2003).
-The Guidance outlines that the average capital employed during any period should be referred to for cost of capital calculations. - The Guidance also specifies that there must be consistency between the measure of capital employed on which the cost of capital is based and the measure of capital employed reported in the regulatory accounts.
-It is noted that the claim's approach is consistent with GO's regulatory accounts' reporting, where 'mean capital employed' is used for financial reporting purposes.
+- Cost of capital has been estimated by GO based on the application based on the MCA's Decision (MCA/D/12-1416, dated 20 November 2012) on the Weighted Average Cost of Capital ("WACC") of 9.65% for regulatory accounting periods ending on or after 31 December 2012. - In line with the 2016 and 2017 MCA USO Decisions, the rate is applied upon the average capital employed over the year, which has been calculated based on the mean of the assets' net book values as at beginning and end of 2018. - The approach adopted in the 2018 USO Model is consistent with the MCA Guidance on the accounting methodologies and treatments to be applied in the preparation of separated accounts for telecommunications sectors in Malta ("Guidance on Accounting Methodologies for Regulatory Accounting Purposes", dated March 2003).
+The Guidance outlines that the average capital employed during any period should be referred to for cost of capital calculations. - The Guidance also notes that there must be consistency between the measure of capital employed on which the cost of capital is based and the measure of capital employed reported in the regulatory accounts.
+It is also noted that this is consistent with GO's regulatory accounts' reporting, where 'mean capital employed' is used for financial reporting purposes.
 The mean is calculated as the mathematical average of the start and end values of the financial reporting period.